UAV-Bro/3D-Printed-Drones/Revo Quad /README.txt

 	Solder motor wires to ESC.
 	Mount VTX, connect to FC.
 	Mount TPU Prints for Camera Mount and VTX Antenna Mount.
 	Install Landing gear legs 8x6mm carbon tubes and Landing Gear Feet with a dab of hot glue or epoxy.
-(Hot glue works fine if it is snug, so you can replace them after a crash)
+	Hot glue works fine if it is snug, so you can replace them if you crash.
 	Configure FC in Betaflight or INAV or whatever you want.
 	Enjoy